JosephusPaye/match-common-formats/README.md

 ### Match with select matchers

-The following example shows how to match a peice of text with select matchers:
+The following example shows how to match a piece of text with select matchers:

 ```js
 import {